 In June 2014, The Economist, reported that,

-The total student loan debt in the market is over $1.2 trillion.
+The total student loan debt in the market is over $1.2$ trillion dollars.

 These loans are either categorized as federal or private loans.
 Federal loans are given out by the United States government and in 2014 totaled $98.1 billion of all student loans.
 Private loans on the other hand are given out by financial institutions, and tend to charge a higher rate of interest, thereby increasing the rate of default.
 Defaulting on student loans can have a lasting impact on the economy.
 The project will center around the macroeconomic impact on the economy and markets of student loan default and aim to give a clearer picture of the influences of the potential systemic risks around it.
 Using any available Federal data on student loans as well as comparable research, our project will additionally try to classify any factors attributable to student loan default.
 The motivation behind our thesis is to introduce a more quantitative aspect to looking at Student Loans and their macroeconomic effects, when compared to more qualitative papers already published.